phansch/philhansch.net/reading.md

 title: Reading List
 ---
 <h1>The Reading List</h1>
-I started this list in early 2014 after reading *Apprenticeship Patterns* Dave Hoover.
+I started this list in early 2014 after reading *Apprenticeship Patterns* by Dave Hoover.

 If you think I'm missing an important book on this list, [let me know](http://twitter.com/phansch).